Helsinki-NLP/OpusFilter/docs/filters/special_character_and_similarity_filters.md

 Filter segments based on whether they contain HTML tags or not.

 The returned scores are two boolean values indicating whether the segments contain HTML tags.
 In filtering, a segment pair is accepted if none of the segments contains HTML tags.

 ## TerminalPunctuationFilter

-Filter segments based on a penalty score with respect to the co-occurrence of therminal punctuation marks ('.', '...', '?', '!') in source and target segments (Vázquez et al., 2019).
+Filter segments based on a penalty score with respect to the co-occurrence of therminal punctuation marks ('.', '...', '?', '!') in source and target segments {cite:p}`vazquez-etal-2019-university`.
 The score is formulated as follows: the initial score is the absolute difference in source and target terminal punctuation counts, the score is then incremented by the number of terminal punctuation beyond the first occurence in both segments, and finally, the score is updated with `score=-log(score+1)`.
 The score of the greatest co-occurrence is 0 and smaller values indicate greater penalty.

 This filter works only for bilingual input.